-Klaus P. Japp has a very nice chapter in Problems of Form (1999 English translation.
-Dirk Baecker, editor.
-Stanford University Press).
+Klaus P. Japp has a very nice chapter in Problems of Form.
 Below are my notes and comments.

 He begins by distinguishing between old social movements and new social movements.

 The old movements, such as the various labor movements, are tied to questions of normative law and to distribution issues.
-New social movements (those that developed after the welfare state, namely the ecology movement, the new women’s movement, the peace movements, “autonomous” youth protests, and alternative economic projects), on the other hand, have to manage without socially universal reference points for normative and distribution-related definitions of justice.
-(155)
+New social movements (those that developed after the welfare state, namely the ecology movement, the new women’s movement, the peace movements, “autonomous” youth protests, and alternative economic projects), on the other hand, have to manage without socially universal reference points for normative and distribution-related definitions of justice.1999 English translation.
+Dirk Baecker, editor.
+Stanford University Press, p.
+155

 Following Luhmann, Japp argues that